Eligibility and Application

 We have two primary requirements for our Repair and Weatherization Programs:

 - You must own and also be living in your home.
-It is fine if you have a mortgage, but we usually don’t work in homes purchased on a land contract.
-There are also restrictions on the kinds of work we can do in mobile homes.
+It is fine if you have a mortgage, but we don’t work in mobile homes or homes purchased on a land contract.

 - Household income – your total household income has to be at or below a certain amount based on the number of people living in the household.
 The guideline we use is called Area Median Income (AMI) and it is calculated each year by the Department of Housing and Urban Development (HUD).
 To qualify for our programs, your total household income cannot be above 80% of AMI.
 For example, for a household with a family of 4, your total income cannot be more than $50,500.